Federal Realty Investment Trust (FRT) — Fair Value Analysis

 What is the bear case and bull case for FRT?

-The full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, along with the probability of upside, is available with a free FairCurve account.
-This allows investors to see the complete range of potential outcomes for FRT.
+Our full Monte Carlo distribution, including specific bear (P10) and bull (P90) target prices, along with the probability of upside from current levels, is exclusively available to users with a free FairCurve account.

 How does FairCurve calculate FRT's fair value?